Winger training drill: The Swimming Lanes

 There are some variations to this game that you may want to consider.
 Often a conflict between teams is that a player stays in front of the small goal all the time, so a variation is to delimit an area around the goal where nobody can step in.
 Another interesting variation is to allow unlimited touches of the ball to the team that scores.
 The opposition must score to reestablish limited touches and score again to gain unlimited touches.

 Be creative and add your own rules.

 While other football winger training drills are designed to improve individual skills (e.g.: crossing and shooting), this exercise develops the team game when using wingers.

 - Passing.
-Since limited touches are allowed, players need to circulate the ball around and in the process improving their passing technique.
+Since limited touches are allowed, players need to circulate the ball around and, in the process, improve their passing technique.

 - Finishing.
-Because the game is played with small goals, it encourages clinical finish.
+Because the game is played with small goals, it encourages a clinical finish.

 - Playing as a team.
 Although individual skills play a part in the game, limiting the time players can hold the ball forces everyone to play as a team.

 - Players positioning.
 Players are forced to stay in their zone but still have to intercept passes or offer options to a teammate with control of the ball.

 - Winger stamina.
 This exercise is extremely intense for wingers.
 They are running all the time, either to defend or to attack.

 - Playing with wingers.
 The whole team needs to understand the role of the wingers.
 Midfielders and defenders need to know when to pass the ball to an empty space for the winger to run after it.
 Attackers need to be ready to receive crosses from wingers.
 Defenders can rely on the winger to come back to assist on defence.
 And many other variants.